Skip to main content

 CommandDescription

-npx stably installInstalls Playwright browsers needed to run tests
+npx stably installInstalls browsers needed to run tests

 npx stably testRuns your Playwright tests and reports results to Stably